 On our last morning we set off into Motlala Game Reserve on foot (weather permitting).
 This short guided walk is a great way to get a closer look at the smaller creatures and details of the bush - the animal tracks, plants, birds and insects.

 After our hour-long nature walk we have breakfast back at our secluded safari camp.
 Then it's time to say farewell to our comfortable bush retreat and make our way to the Panorama Route.
 We drive along the Blyde River Canyon taking in the spectacular views and stopping to view the impressive rock formations called the Three Rondawels.

 Back in Johannesburg where we started, you are dropped off at your post-safari accommodation or at the O.R.
 Tambo International Airport by arrangement.

-This is a small, exclusive lodge set in the unspoilt bushveld next to Kapama Game Reserve.
-The stylish lodge consists of just four tented chalets in a secluded wilderness area, hosting a variety of game species and an abundance of birds.
+This is an exclusive lodge set in the unspoilt bushveld next to Kapama Game Reserve.
+The stylish lodge consists of only eight tented chalets in a secluded wilderness area, hosting a variety of game species and an abundance of birds.